-A drive along the Great River Road in Louisiana left me with three distinct images and a haunting river of thought.
+A drive from New Orleans along the Great River Road in Louisiana left me with three distinct images and a haunting river of thought.

 When I close my eyes and think of Louisiana’s Great River Road, there are three images that really stand out.

 The first, an avenue of Live Oaks, trees so stately, so green that moss and leaves tumbled down them like nymphs in the rain.
 Their very greenness bled into the hot southern air to define green, and only green, as the colour of the summer sky.

 The second image, hours later on the flat plantation land, turned that sky into thunderous purple, with tree-branch lightning slicing through towering clouds.
 The rage and roar of thunder swallowed the song of the crickets, while the raindrops, fat raindrops, raised-on-buttermilk, shrimp-and-grits-raindrops, plundered down to raise the smell of life from the earth.

 And the third was the silhouette of one young girl.